jasongilman/proto-repl/README.md

 #### Using the save value feature

-1. Add dependency to proto-repl-lib in your project's dependencies. `[proto-repl-lib "0.1.0"]`
+1. Add a dependency to the Clojure proto-repl-lib in your project's dependencies. `[proto-repl-lib "0.1.0"]`
 2. Insert a call to `proto/save` in the code using the keybinding `ctrl-shift-, i` (Press ctrl shift comma together, release then i) This just inserts the save call with a unique number.
+The unique number allows you to have multiple save calls in different locations within your code.
 3. Execute your code.
-If you've placed the code in a function or across multiple namespaces you'll need to redefine the modified code or refresh.
+If you've placed the code in a function or across multiple namespaces you'll need to redefine the modified code or refresh before executing the code.
 4. Show the values by pressing the keybinding `ctrl-shift-, d`
 5. Saved values can be cleared with the keybinding `ctrl-shift-, c`

-There's a limit of 20 saved values currently in proto-repl-lib.
+There's currently a limit of 20 saved values in proto-repl-lib.
 After debugging any issues make sure to remove the save calls.
 They're not meant to be used in local development only.

 ## Installation